haileznabu/ai-soil-health-monitor/README.md

 3. Click on an alert to see details
 4. Mark as acknowledged or resolved

+## ❓ FAQ

+### Q: Do I need to pay for Supabase?
+**A:** No, Supabase has a generous free tier that's perfect for this project.
+You only need to upgrade if you exceed the free tier limits.

+### Q: Can I use a different AI provider instead of Claude?
+**A:** Yes!
+The AI analysis is modular.
+You can modify `lib/ai/analyze-soil-health.ts` to use OpenAI, Google Gemini, or any other AI provider.

+### Q: How do I get satellite imagery?
+**A:** You can use free sources like:
+- NASA Earthdata
+- Sentinel Hub
+- Google Earth Engine
+- Landsat (USGS)

+### Q: Can I deploy this for free?
+**A:** Yes!
+You can deploy on Vercel's free tier, use Supabase's free tier, and the AI Gateway provides free access to Claude AI.

+### Q: Is this production-ready?
+**A:** This is a hackathon MVP.
+For production use, you should add:
+- Comprehensive error handling
+- Rate limiting
+- Monitoring and logging
+- Automated testing
+- Data backup strategies

+### Q: Can I use this for my own land monitoring project?
+**A:** This project is MIT licensed, so you're free to use, modify, and distribute it.

+## 🗺️ Roadmap

+### Version 1.1 (Planned)
+- [ ] Real-time satellite imagery integration with NASA/ESA APIs
+- [ ] Advanced GIS mapping with drawing tools
+- [ ] Export reports as PDF
+- [ ] Enhanced data visualizations with time-series charts
+- [ ] Batch analysis for multiple land areas

+### Version 1.2 (Planned)
+- [ ] Multi-language support (English, Swahili, French)
+- [ ] Team collaboration features
+- [ ] IoT sensor integration for real-time soil data
+- [ ] Mobile app (React Native)
+- [ ] Offline mode for field work

+### Version 2.0 (Future)
+- [ ] Machine learning model training on custom datasets
+- [ ] Predictive analytics for land degradation
+- [ ] Integration with government land registries
+- [ ] Community marketplace for restoration services
+- [ ] Blockchain-based carbon credit tracking

 ## 🤝 Contributing

 This project was built for the Land ReGen Hackathon 2025.
 Contributions are welcome!